nesar/subgrid_emu/README.md

-# Emulator for Cosmological simulations with hydrodynamical effects and subgrid physics.
+# Emulator-suite for Cosmological summary statistics from hydrodynamical Cosmological simulation.

-A Python package for fast emulation of cosmological hydrodynamical simulation outputs using Gaussian Process emulators trained on the HACC simulation suite.
+A Python package for fast emulation of cosmological hydrodynamical simulation outputs using Gaussian Process emulators trained on the CRK-HACC simulation suite.

 ## Overview

-This package provides trained emulators that can predict various cosmological summary statistics as a function of subgrid physics parameters, without needing to run expensive full hydrodynamical simulations.
+This package provides trained emulators that predict various cosmological summary statistics as a function of subgrid physics parameters, without running expensive full-hydrodynamical simulations.
 The emulators are based on Gaussian Processes and trained on a suite of 64 + 16 simulations of with varying subgrid physics parameters.

 ## Installation